cronical/idpro-bok-tech-arch/tech-arch.md

 While, it is possible to have an identity management system without attaching it to external data, this is typically not the case.
 Usually employee or customer data needs to be imported.

 The model can be used at different levels.
 For instance, a modern architecture may have a web-hosted application that calls on an Identity as a Service (IDaaS) cloud provider, which acts as the Identity Management System.

 In another example, a file system grants access to users based on the user information acquired at login.
-Despite both these functions being encapsulated in an operating system, the model holds.
+Despite both the file system and the identity management function being encapsulated in an operating system, the model holds.

 We will add on more detail during the next several sections.

 ## Provisioning
 Provisioning describes how the data gets into the identity repository and how it flows further on to support authorization decisions.

 Note that the Identity Information Source can be singular, such as a single HR system.
 Or it can plural, for instance in the case of a company that has, say, more than one HR system.

 Also note, that the notion of importing does not necessarily mean making a physical copy of data, although it often does.
 The notion also supports the idea of virtualization - where the import of identity information is done at run-time.